mailchain/mailchain-specification/mailchain_use_cases.md

 10. **Community bug discovery**

     A smart contract security service provider recognises a vulnerability in contract software.
 They need to notify the anonymous owner of the contract, but have no way to identify them.

+11. **Airdrop Subscription**
+    A project owner or token issuer planning to offer tokens via an airdrop can send a message to users with details on how to opt-in for an airdrop.
+This avoids the need to blanket drop tokens to addresses that may not use ever them.